CanzumDemir/resume-analyzer/README.md

 therefore sends structured fields to the interface as they become available instead of waiting to display the entire result.

-This repository is the public version of the project and contains everything needed for its implemented core workflow: account creation, login, PDF upload, analysis, live result display, persistence, and per-user analysis history.
-It does not depend on a separate private repository.
+## Project status

+This repository contains the public CS50x version of AI Resume Analyzer.
+It represents an earlier stage of the project and was published as part of my CS50x final project.
+Development has continued privately since then, and the current version has evolved significantly in terms of architecture, security, reliability, and functionality.
+This repository is therefore mainly kept as a public snapshot of the project at the time of the CS50x submission.

 ## Features